hlhartley/css-transitions-workshop/README.md

 ## To get started:

-* Clone down the file with this command in terminal:
+* Clone down the files with this command in terminal:

 ` git clone https://github.com/relasine/css-transitions-workshop.git `